LukePappa/Ourism/p.md

 Everything that exists subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-To cultivate the clarity of mind necessary to fulfill your purpose, stop imposing misery upon yourself.
+Such clarity of perception belongs to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.